w3c/wcag3/informative/act-rules/web/current-step-has-explicit-text-label.md

 ### Inapplicable example 1

-The homepage of a website is not a multi-step process; therefore, it contains no steps and, consequently, no active step.
+The homepage of a website is not a multi-step process; therefore, it contains no steps and, consequently, no current step.

 ### Inapplicable example 2